RichardChangCA/AI_Study_Resources_Combo/Paper_Reading.md

 25. 2017, Improved Regularization of Convolutional Neural Networks with Cutout, https://arxiv.org/pdf/1708.04552.pdf ,cutout: regularization technique, randomly masking out square regions of input during training.
 Initially developed cutout as a targeted approach that specifically removed important visual features from the input of the image, this approach was similar to max-drop, in that we aimed to remove maximally activated features in order to encourage the network to consider less prominent features.
 Targeted coutout method performed well, but randomly removing regions of a fixed size performed just as well as the targeted approach, without requiring any manipulation of the feature maps.
 The size of the cutout region is an important hyper-parameter.

+26. 2018, Attention U-Net:Learning Where to Look for the Pancreas, https://arxiv.org/pdf/1804.03999.pdf
+ Models trained with Attention Gate(AGs) implicitly learn to suppress irrelevant regions in an input image while highlighting salient features useful for a specific task.
+ Image-grid based gating that allows attention coefficients to be specific to local regions.
+This improves performance compared to gating based on a global feature vector.
+ Schematic of the proposed additive attention gate(AG).
+Input features(x) are scaled with attention coefficients(a) computed in AG.
+Spatial regions are selected by analysing both the activations and contextual information provided by the gating signal(g) which is collected from a coarser scale.
+Grid resampling of attention coefficients is done using trilinear interpolation.

+27. 2018, UNet++: A Nested U-Net Architecturefor Medical Image Segmentation, https://arxiv.org/pdf/1807.10165.pdf A deeply-supervised(deep supervision --> multi-segmentation loss) encoder-decoder network where the encoder and decoder sub-networks are connected through a series of nested, dense skip pathways(re-designed dense connection).
+ Model pruning at the cost of accuracy degradation.